 The following calls provide information about the machine upon which the parallel program is executed.
 A processing element (PE) is a unit of mapping and scheduling, which takes the form of an OS thread in SMP mode and an OS process in non-SMP mode.
 A node (specifically, a logical node) refers to an OS process: a set of one or more PEs that share memory (i.e. an address space).
-PEs and nodes are ranked separately starting from zero: PEs are ranked from 0 to CmiNumPes().
+PEs and nodes are ranked separately starting from zero: PEs are ranked from 0 to CmiNumPes(), and nodes are ranked from 0 to CmiNumPodes().